 Preventing anaerobic conditions that lead to foul odors and toxic gas formation.

 ORP sensors measure the ability of a solution to oxidize or reduce contaminants.
-It is often used as an indicator of the effectiveness of disinfection and chemical treatment.
+People often use it as an indicator of the effectiveness of disinfection and chemical treatment.

 Monitoring the effectiveness of chlorine, ozone, or other disinfectants.